 I cloned some I found in Tillamook Bay growing on Western Hemlock, and here is what they look like when grown at home.
 Here are some Willamette River oysters I found growing on alder and grew out.

 There is also a species called Sarcomyxa serotina that is referred to as a "late fall oyster" but it is not a true oyster at all.
-They're good but they don't dry well - they're 95% water or greater.
+They grow on the coast when regular oysters go to sleep.
+They're alright but they don't dry well - they're 95% water or greater.

 Porcini (Boletus edulis)